dolong/SnapClipboardOCR/readme.md

 ## Limitations
 * You must set $stretchX = 1.5, $stretchY = 1.5 to appropriate values of your desktop scaling for windows 8+
 * DoubleSize() is not working completely with the application, it works and doubles the size of images for clearing
-* OCR, but currently it mostly doesn't recognize the image afterwards for no reason.
+* OCR, but currently it mostly does not recognize the image afterwards for no reason.